Andr3icutrei/SnaKify/README.md

 - when the given url is valid, a new scene is open and a Snake game starts

-- a track from the inserted playlist is played until the "apple" (currnet album cover of a song) is "eaten" by the snake and a new track is played
+- a track from the inserted playlist is played until the "apple" (current album cover of a song) is "eaten" by the snake and a new track is played

 - eaten songs are added to the tail of the snake